List of New Girl characters: Ruth Parikh-Schmidt

-Ruth Bader Parikh-Schmidt (Danielle Rockoff and Rhiannon Rockoff) is the daughter of Schmidt and Cece, first appearing in season 7 where she celebrates her third birthday.
+Ruth Bader Parikh-Schmidt (Danielle Rockoff and Rhiannon Rockoff) is Schmidt and Cece's daughter, first appearing in season 7 where she celebrates her third birthday.
 Showrunner Brett Baer said that they chose to name her after U.S. Supreme Court Justice Ruth Bader Ginsburg because of Schmidt's character growth and change from someone who often objectified women to someone who admired strong women and wants his daughter to become President of the United States someday.
+Ruth is smart and enjoys a routine.
+She spends much of her time with her father and has a comical relationship with Nick.